-- 1. Turn on the system and change the necessary BIOS settings, if any. - 2.
-Assign an IRQ to the card.
-Refer to the tables below. - 3.
-Install the software drivers for the expansion card.
+- 1. Install an expansion card following the instructions that came with the chassis. - 2.
+Turn on the system and change the necessary BIOS settings, if any.
+See Chapter 2 for BIOS information. - 3.
+Install the drivers and/or software applications for the expansion card according to the card documentation.